thepugmaker/website-redesign/README.md

 # This is my website redesign repo
-This is where all the code for my website is.
+This is where all the source code for my website is, and where all my project info is also at!
+Sp this code is important.
-I don't care what you do with this, Just give me credit! and don't make it scam website >:(
+Its under the MIT license so remember what you can and can't do with this code.

 ## List of libarys
 React.js + Next.js
+Typescript
+Postcss
 Tailwind css

 ### Run the development server